LydiahMuigwa/LydiahMuigwa/README.md

 - I’m currently working on: Security+ cert, an open-source SOC Playbook Simulator, and my master’s thesis.
 - Learning: OSINT workflows, social media data mining, and AI-driven threat modeling for phishing attacks.
-- Current read: The Age of Surveillance Capitalism
+- Current read: The Age of Surveillance Capitalism.
 - Ask me about: OSINT tools, digital privacy, and security by design.
 - Fun fact: I listen to CyberWire daily, and I never miss Hacker News or CISA’s latest alerts on Twitter.